 Another Fright Night is just around the corner.
 We’re all ready for another excuse to enjoy some tasty treats, but it’s important to consider our health a bit before we do.
-Unfortunately, the good Halloween candy for teeth isn’t always the best for us.
+Unfortunately, the good Halloween candy for teeth isn’t always the greatest for us.
 Similarly, some of the healthiest candies might surprise you.
 For patients who have an overabundance of sweet treats, Nebraska Family Dentistry is participating in the Halloween candy buy-back in Lincoln, NE 2019.

 Today, we’ll rank Halloween candy and the impact it has on teeth.
 We will go from good all the way to the worst Halloween candy for teeth, based on the sugar contents of each.
-We’ve also got some special tips, tricks, and treats for those looking to cut out some sugar this year.
+We’ve also got some tips, tricks, and treats for those looking to cut out some sugar this year.

 Before we do, it’s important to remember a couple things.
 First of all, even the candies with the lowest levels of sugar can lead to overeating.
 While you check the data out, don’t forget to pay attention to how much of any candy you or your family are eating.
 One way to help with this is by participating in the candy buy-back Lincoln, NE 2019 program.
 Secondly, remember that the process can still be fun.
 You can still enjoy Halloween with your kids and/or family.
 Keep the Halloween spirit, without being haunted by the Halloween sweets!

 The Good Halloween Candy for Teeth Based on Sugar